2024 GameAbove Sports Bowl

 The 2024 GameAbove Sports Bowl was a college football bowl game played on December 26, 2024, at Ford Field in Detroit, Michigan.
 The 10th annual GameAbove Sports Bowl game (though only the first under the name; prior editions were known as the Quick Lane Bowl) featured Pittsburgh and Toledo.
 The game began at approximately 2:00 p.m.
 EST and aired on ESPN.
 The game was one of the 2024–25 bowl games concluding the 2024 FBS football season.

 The game took six overtime periods to decide, setting the record for the most overtime periods in a Football Bowl Subdivision (FBS) bowl game, a record that had previously been set just two days prior when the 2024 Hawaii Bowl took five overtimes to decide.
-Lasting for four hours and thirty-nine minutes, it was the longest bowl game of the season.
+Lasting for four hours and thirty-nine minutes, it was the longest bowl game in history.

 Teams

 Based on conference tie-ins, the game was expected to feature teams from the Big Ten Conference and the Mid-American Conference (MAC).
 There was no Big Ten team available to play so it became an at-large bid and that let an Atlantic Coast Conference (ACC) team participate in the game.
 This was the fourth time Pittsburgh and Toledo faced each other.
 In their prior meetings, all during regular-season play, Pittsburgh won in 2002 and 2006, while Toledo won in 2003.